rcverse/anpe-gui/README.md

 **The user-friendly way to extract noun phrases!**

 ANPE GUI provides an intuitive graphical interface for the powerful [ANPE (Another Noun Phrase Extractor)](https://github.com/rcverse/another-noun-phrase-extractor) Python library.
-It's designed to empower researchers, students, analysts, and anyone needing to extract noun phrases from text—**no coding required**.
+It provides a user-friendly way to extract noun phrases from text—**no coding required**.

-This application bundles all necessary components and guides you through model setup, offering a standalone experience primarily for **Windows**. macOS support is planned for a future release.

 ---

 ## ✨ Features

 ANPE GUI packs a range of features to streamline your noun phrase extraction workflow:

-*   **🖥️ Intuitive Interface:** A clean, tabbed layout (Input/Output) guides you effortlessly.
-*   **✍️ Flexible Input:** Paste text directly or process single/multiple `.txt` files via familiar file dialogs.
+*   **✍️ Flexible Input:** Paste text directly or process single/multiple `.txt` files.
 *   **⚙️ Granular Control:** Configure extraction options like including nested phrases, adding metadata (source filename), and handling sentence boundaries.
 *   **🔍 Powerful Filtering:** Refine results by filtering phrases based on word count (min/max length) or specific grammatical structures (e.g., *Determiner*, *Compound*, *Possessive*).
 *   **📊 Clear Results View:** Displays extracted phrases in a structured, hierarchical tree, revealing relationships between nested phrases.
-*   **✨ Detached Viewer:** Pop out the results into a separate, resizable window for focused analysis or comparison.
+You may also pop out the results into a separate, resizable window for focused analysis or comparison.
-*   **💾 Versatile Export:** Save your extracted noun phrases to user-friendly formats: plain text (`.txt`), comma-separated values (`.csv`), or structured data (`.json`).
+*   **💾 Versatile Export:** Save your extracted noun phrases to multiple formats: plain text (`.txt`), comma-separated values (`.csv`), or structured data (`.json`).
 *   **📚 Easy Model Management:** Install, uninstall, and manage required spaCy and Benepar language models directly within the app via Settings (internet connection needed).
 *   **🔄 Core Library Updates:** Check for and install updates to the underlying ANPE extraction engine with a single click in Settings.
 *   **📜 Detailed Logging:** A toggleable log panel (accessible from the status bar) provides insights into the extraction process and aids in troubleshooting.